KBtechnologies/NeoFloppy/neofloppy.specification.md

 ##  Electrical Standards
 Utilizing the benefits of the 3,5" FDD mechanical form factor - including the shutter as a base, the NeoFloppy media uses [LGA](https://en.wikipedia.org/wiki/Land_grid_array) as means for the media to electromechanically connect to the host system.
-- Instead of a read/write head that moves along a classic floppy media, the head consists of an LGA "Socket" that only moves vertically to [dis-]connect electrically.
+- Instead of a read/write head that moves along a classic floppy media, the head consists of an LGA "Socket" with it's spring-loaded micro-pins [similar to pogo-pins] that only moves vertically to [dis-]connect electrically.
 - Unlike SATA, SAS, U.2 and other internal drive connectors, this is intended to last > 10.000 cycles.

 ### Head Window